-Progress toward end goals can be assessed during the implementation process through tracking of control measure installations and continued water quality monitoring.
-The implementation timeline is divided into two phases with two types of milestones, implementation milestones and water quality milestones.
-Implementation milestones establish the percentage of implementation actions installed within specified timeframes.
-Water quality milestones establish the corresponding improvements in water quality that is expected as the implementation milestones are met.
-Both milestones are inextricably linked because the implementation of proposed management measures are expected to improve water quality.
+Progress toward end goals will be assessed during the implementation process through tracking of BMP installations and through ongoing water quality monitoring.
+BMP installation milestones will track the percentage of implementation actions put into place over specified timeframes.
+Water quality monitoring activities will measure improvements in water quality over time as a result of BMP installation progress.
+These complementary approaches to assessing progress are inextricably linked because the proposed management measures are designed to reduce ambient bacteria levels in streams to achieve water quality standards for the UGC watershed plan area.